 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.
-The BASIC Home page displays.

 - 5. From the Internet Connection Type menu, select the IPv6 connection type: - If you are not sure, select Auto Detect so that the router detects the IPv6 type that is in use. - If your Internet connection does not use PPPoe or DHCP, or is not fixed, but is IPv6, select Auto Config.